issn0602/Library-Room-Reservation-WebApp/README.md

-README

-ECE/CSC 517 Program 1 - Library Room Reservation Portal, a Ruby on Rails Web Application.
+# NCSU Library Room Reservation Portal, a Ruby on Rails Web App

 PLEASE use Mozilla Firefox while reviewing our application.